microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 ##### __Results__

 Here we show the results at a single operating point: Vin = 39V, Fsw = 840kHz, Iout = 1A, running in interleaved mode.
-Note that it is important to run this measurement at different operating points to ensure that the compensator is desginered for worst case conditions.
+Note that it is important to run this measurement at different operating points to ensure that the compensator is designed for worst case conditions.

 <p>
   <center>